OLA5 Opto Compressor

 Modern Clarity or Vintage Tone.
 As with the EQP5 Equalizer Kit, you can choose between the Modern output stage for more transparency or the Vintage output for a thicker, more colored sound.
 If both outputs are installed, you can switch between them without any soldering.
 The vintage output includes our 2523 transformer which is based on the 2503 output transformer found in vintage API consoles.
 You can complement the transformer with our RED-25 DOA, or use your own DOA (the vintage output requires both the DOA and transformer to work).

 A Challenging, Rewarding Build.
-The OLA5 is our most complex kit yet, with over 150 parts, and as such we recommend it for intermediate-to-advanced builders.
+The OLA5 is a complex kit with over 150 parts.
+We recommend it for intermediate-to-advanced builders.
 Like all DIYRE kits, the OLA5 comes with detailed, step-by-step directions and email support.

 Full Features List

 - Stepped controls (21 positions) for easy recall and stereo operation